amarchahal98/LinuxRouter/README.md

-# Semester2ScriptingProject
+A collection of bash scripts to automate a fully functional linux-based router.

-A scripting project teaching us the fundamentals of automation.
-Scripts are run on the target host to set up a fully functional linux-based router.
+Usage: bash execute.sh